 What Color To Use for Cedar Wood?

-It’s recommended to use a natural color, such as brown or beige, for Cedar wood as it matches its natural color.
+Use a natural color, such as brown or beige, for Cedar wood as it matches its natural color.
 Bright colors, such as green or yellow, won’t offer a good finish.

 To get a beautiful and natural finish, use toned-down colors, such as brown, grey, tan, or off-white.